Rouzax/Get-Latest-GitHub-Release/README.md

 # Get-Latest-GitHub-Release
 Fetch latest GitHub Release and copy to local folder
+Caveat: I'm not a programmer so use at own risk :)

 DESCRIPTION
 Script to fetch the latest release from specified GitHub Repo if it is newer than the local copy